 It feels like it’s just yesterday that the iPhone 12 was released, and in true Apple fashion, it was a truly fantastic device.
 Despite that, we all can’t wait to see what the smartphone manufacturer has in store for us next.
 The iPhone 13 is still a few months from becoming a reality, but there’s already a significant amount of rumours that create a surprisingly accurate picture of what we can expect.
 In this article, we have sorted through the chaff to give you the most probably predictions of what the iPhone 13 will feature.
 So, without further ado, let’s jump in.

 iPhone 13: Release Date

 As expected, the iPhone 13 is expected to launch late this year.
 Looking at Apple’s pattern of previous launches, we can expect the device to hit the shelves on September 24th, 2021, which is the fourth Friday of September.
 While the covid pandemic is still upon us, analysts are confident that this model won’t be affected by the same delays as the iPhone 12.
 Rumour also has it that just like with the iPhone X, Apple might be breaking its naming norm with this release.
 So we might see the iPhone 13 launch as the iPhone 12S or any other name.

 iPhone 13: Display

 Apple made significant upgrades to the iPhone 12’s display technology.
 Hence, it is likely that the iPhone 13 will boast the same upgrades.
 When it comes to displaying size, the iPhone 13 will likely come in four variants with no changes to its predecessor.
-So we can expect a 6.1-inch base model, 5.4-inch low-cost iPhone mini, a 6.1-inch Pro model, and a 6.7-inch Pro Max model.
+So we can expect a 6.1-inch base model, a 5.4-inch low-cost iPhone mini, a 6.1-inch Pro model, and a 6.7-inch Pro Max model.
 However, Apple might be dropping the iPhone 13 Mini because the iPhone 12 mini didn’t sell well.
 Before we hear more on this, we can assume that this size variant will still be released.
 2021 could also be the year we get to enjoy an enhanced screen refresh rate of 120Hz.
 This would translate to a smoother, faster scrolling experience.
 There have also been whispers about an always-on display.

 iPhone 13: Design